Exomvourgo

 Exomvourgo is not the highest mountain on the island—that is Tsiknias—but is in a central location ringed by many small villages such as Tripotamos and Falatados and can be climbed from several of these.
 The walk up from Iera Kardia Iisou takes around 20 minutes.
 The former Exomvourgos municipality shares its name with the mountain.

-Ancient History
+Ancient history

-Remains dating from the Copper Age have been found near Exomvourgo and Geometric period and 5-6th century BC remains have been found at archaeological excavations at mountain's southern foot including a temple of Demeter.
+Remains dating from the Copper Age have been found near Exomvourgo and Geometric period and 5-6th century BC remains have been found at archaeological excavations at the mountain's southern foot including a temple of Demeter.
 A large wall from an Ionian town dating from 1100 BC is sited southwest of Exomvourgo.
 In the fourth century BC the island's administrative centre moved back from Exomvourgo to the coast.

 Fortress and town

 Under Byzantine rule a fortress, later named by the Venetians Castello di Santa Elena after a chapel on the summit, was built on the mountain and Exomvourgo functioned as the island's capital.

 The mountain was the site of a fortress and town functioning as the administrative centre of the island from 1207 when the island, along with Andros, Skiathos, Skopelos and Skyros became a fiefdom of the Venetian brothers Jeremie and Andre Ghisi following the partition of the Byzantine Empire after the fall of Constantinople during the Fourth Crusade.

 In 1390, after the death of Batholomew III Ghisi, the Venetian Republic assumed direct control and further fortified the mountain.
 The island fell to the Ottoman admiral Hayreddin Barbarossa in 1537 but was recaptured by the Venetians in 1538.
 The fortress was then further expanded until it featured 600 m long ramparts and towers facing in all directions.
 In this era the town inside the castle had a population of 1000-2000 and contained 677 houses, 5 churches and some storage areas and reservoirs.

 In 1570 a force of 8,000 Ottoman troops and several cannons, commanded by Canum Pasha, besieged the mountain, but were successfully repulsed.
 Further failed attempts to capture the fortress were made in 1655, 1658, 1661, and 1684.

 By 1700 the fortifications were not in a good state and the fortress was only manned by 14 soldiers.